-It is sensible to only invest an amount you are comfortable with, and in the expectation you may not be able to access it for the entire term of the product.
+It is sensible to only invest an amount you are comfortable with, and with the expectation that you may not be ableto access it for the entire term of the product.

-Below are some examples of risks, but are not complete in their totality as some product may have more specific risks than others.
-You should refer to the Risk Description in the documentation specific to the structured product you intend to purchase (usually called the final terms in regard to the note issuance, or you can also see our risk disclosure on our website- www.bcs-sp.com).
+Below are some examples of risks; however, this list is not exhaustive, as some products may have more specific risks than others.
+You should refer to the Risk Description in the documentation specific to the structured product you intend to purchase (usually called the final terms regarding the note issuance, or you can also see our risk disclosure on our website: www.bcs-sp.com).